Skillkiller/Globaldrop/README.md

 Devices on the local network are automatically detected.
 Devices from external networks must be added using the connection code.

 This is **my first project using React and Node.js**.
 So, you've been **warned!**
 This project was created as a learning exercise to explore React and Node.js technologies.
+The project is currently only available in german language.

 Globaldrop was built with the following technologies:
 * React / shadcn / tailwindcss